demonicpagan/Nova-Mibbit-Chat-MOD/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1392784891:

+*	Made a change to displaying the stats URL.
+If it is not set, it won't display the link on the chat page and sets $data['stats'] to being empty.

 1328648872:

 *	Updated MOD to be compatible with coding standards of Nova 2.0.1